JairoFra/rai-auto-converter-chrome-extension-v2/README.md

 It has been developed in pure JS, without external dependencies, and following the [Chrome Developers best practices](https://developer.chrome.com/docs/webstore/best_practices/), which include using the latest [Manifest V3](https://developer.chrome.com/docs/extensions/mv3/intro/mv3-overview/).

-The extension is an evolution of [this](https://github.com/JairoFra/rai-auto-converter-chrome-extension) previous project.
 The design of the popup has been inspired by [this](https://github.com/oitowork/rai-chrome-extesion) other project.

 ## Installation